riscv/riscv-crypto/tools/README.md

   - `spike`: `$REPO_BUILD/toolchain/riscv-isa-sim`

-- Make any changes to the relevent source tree.
+- Make any changes to the relevant source tree.

   - The component projects can be re-built using the corresponding `$REPO_HOME/tools/build-*.sh` scripts.